pritis-spektra/dvlprprdctvtyghdepth/Lab02/Lab2.md

     ![](./media/image19.png)

-11. To see functional errors, run the application with the command - mvn spring-boot:run . application will start:
+11. To see functional errors, run the application with the command - +++mvn spring-boot:run+++ . application will start

     ![](./media/image20.png)